Malvern, Toronto: Scarborough Malvern LRT

 The Scarborough Malvern LRT line, part of the TTC's Transit City plan, would run for 15 km, estimated to account for 14 million trips in 2021.
 The southern terminus of the line would be built at Kennedy Station at Kennedy Road and Eglinton Avenue, with a connection to the Bloor-Danforth subway, the Scarborough RT, and the Eglinton Crosstown LRT line.
 The whole line would be built within Scarborough.
 The line would run along Eglinton Avenue East until it reaches Kingston Road, then continues northeast until Morningside Avenue is reached, then continues north until Sheppard Avenue East, where it turns west, sharing the same tracks and stops as in the Sheppard East LRT line.
 Finally, the line turns north at Neilson Road, terminating at Malvern Town Centre.

 Newly elected Rob Ford cancelled the Malvern LRT shortly after he came to office in 2010.

 The Malvern LRT would cross the University of Toronto Scarborough Campus.

 According to The Varsity, the paper for students at the University of Toronto, when students at the Scarborough campus were asked to contribute $30 million towards the construction of an Olympic class pool on their campus, which would first be used for competitions during the 2015 Pan American Games, they were promised two LRT lines would be brought to campus.
 The Varsity reported that the students had held up their part of the bargain and resented that the city dropped plans to build the LRT lines.

+In May 2023, the city decided to resurrect the Scarborough Malvern LRT proposal but renaming it the Eglinton East LRT.

+Sheppard East RT

+Metrolinx is looking into an extension of Line 4 Sheppard to Meadowvale Road along Sheppard Avenue East.
+This extension would run through southern Malvern.

 Economy

 Malvern Town Centre

 Although Scarborough Town Centre is a short drive away, Malvern Town Centre provides some retail options and amenities to local residents.
-Built in the late 1980s, the mall's primary tenant are Freshland Supermarket, an Asian grocery store; Planet Fitness, and Labels, a discount clothing store.
+Built in the late 1980s, the mall's primary tenants are Freshland Supermarket, an Asian grocery store; Planet Fitness; and Labels, a discount clothing store.
 There are plans in the works to redevelop the mall and replace it with residential condo towers and green space.
+The proposed plan would include a new 16,616 square-metre public park immediately abutting the existing forested area.

 Demographics

 In 2016, the Malvern neighbourhood was home to 43,794 residents.
-51% of the population speak English as their first language, 12.5% speak Tamil, 6% speak Tagalog, 5% speak Urdu, 3.9% speak Cantonese and 3.6% speak Gujarati.
+51% of the population spoke English as their first language, 12.5% spoke Tamil, 6% spoke Tagalog, 5% spoke Urdu, 3.9% spoke Cantonese and 3.6% spoke Gujarati.